se-edu/learningresources/contents/ruby/Rails.md

 Furthermore, as a result of its popularity, it is very likely that any problems you encounter with Rails will have a solution that you can find on Google or StackOverflow.
 For any new problems, you are also likely to receive a response very quickly, because the Ruby community prides itself for being welcoming and helpful.

-However, Rails might not be best suited for all use cases, and there are certain areas where other frameworks might be more suitable.
-For instance:
+## Drawbacks

-### Drawbacks
+Rails might not be best suited for all use cases,and there are a few areas that you should consider when deciding on your web framework of choice.

-#### Lack of Flexibility
+### Lack of Flexibility

 Although Rails is highly optimized for most types of web applications, there are inevitably some cases where following an MVC architecture isn't suitable.
 In those cases, it might be better for developers to use frameworks that allow for more flexibility.
-You may also wish to have a different directory structure, or give your routes different names, and find Rails' defaults very stifling.
+You may also find Rails' defaults very stifling if you wish to have a different directory structure, or give your routes different names.
 While there are ways for you to configure Rails to your needs, it might be less painful to avoid those conventions from the beginning.

-#### Performance
+### Performance

 While newer releases have combated this problem to a large degree, many of the old releases of Rails have had a reputation for being very bloated and slow to respond.
 Applications in other frameworks, or purely client-side applications with a minimal backend, tend to have a much lower delay between an action and a response.
 While it should be noted that the vast majority of delays in applications occur due to poor optimization, and not the inherent speed of the framework, Rails still remains more bulky and slower than many of its competitors.

-#### Learning Curve
+### Learning Curve

 Rails' tendency to do things "automagically" can also be very confusing to new users, who might be more used to configuring routes and directory structures themselves.
 You may also find it challenging to switch to other frameworks, where you may be required to configure routes and write SQL queries yourself, instead of having the framework do it for you.
 You will also have to learn the Ruby language, and it might be harder considering that most front-end applications are in JavaScript and its variants, and you will have to juggle multiple languages while you develop your application.